Passionate Criminal Defense

-- Class C Misdemeanor – minors who are found in possession of alcohol may be charged with a Class C misdemeanor.
-In Indiana, this means you could be facing up to 60 days in county jail as well as a fine of up to $500.
-Driving under the influence (DUI) can also be considered a Class C misdemeanor if it is your first charge.
+- Class C misdemeanor — This level is for minors who are found in possession of alcohol.
+In the state of Indiana, you could face up to 60 days in jail and a fine of up to $500 for a Class C misdemeanor.
+A DUI can also be considered a Class C misdemeanor on your first offense.

-- Class B Misdemeanor – if you are charged with public intoxication you could be facing jail time of up to 180 days as well as fines of up to $1,000.
-Intentionally defacing or damaging someone’s property could also result in Class B misdemeanor charges.
+- Class B misdemeanor — Carries jail time of up to 180 days and a fine of up to $1,000.
+For public intoxication or intentionally defacing or damaging someone’s property.

-- Level 6 Felony charges – those convicted under these statutes could face up to 2 ½ years in state prison as well as steep fines of up to $10,000.
-In some cases these crimes, could be reduced to misdemeanors.
+- Level 6 — If convicted, you could face up to 2 1/2 years in state prison and fines up to $10,000.
+In some cases, charges may be reduced to a misdemeanor

-- Level 5 Felony charges – vehicle theft could be punishable by imposing fines of up to $10,000 and those convicted could be facing up to six years in prison.
-In many cases, minimum sentencing could be as much as three years in state prison.
+- Level 5 — Vehicle theft.
+Punishable by fines up to $10,000 and up to 6 years in prison.
+In many cases, minimum sentencing is as much as 3 years in state prison

-- Level 4 Felony charges – aggravated battery charges could result in fines of up to $10,000 and those convicted could face up to 12 years in the state prison system.
+- Level 4 — Aggravated battery.
+Punishable by fines up to $10,000 and up to 12 years in the state prison system

-- Level 2 Felony charges – in addition to a fine of up to $10,000 those convicted of a Level 2 felony charge in Indiana could face jail time of up to 30 years.
+- Level 2 — Punishable by a fine of up to $10,000 and a jail sentence up to 30 years

 - Level 1 — Conviction of a level 1 felony charge carries a prison sentence of up to 50 years and fines up to $10,000